-Today we are going to look at two different ways that you can update Docker containers on a Synology NAS.
+Today we are going to look at two different ways on how to update Docker containers on a Synology NAS.

 Before you get started with an update, always back up the docker folder on your Synology NAS.

-How to Update Docker Containers using Synology's Docker Application
+How to Update Docker Containers on a Synology NAS Using the Docker Application

 1. I will be displaying how to do this using Nginx Proxy Manager since the version number is directly on the login page.
 My container is currently using v2.5.0.